noodldocs/noodldocs.github.io/2.4/modules/mapbox/guides/interacting/README.md

 * Getting the latitude and longitude of the position a user clicked on the map.
 * Detecting when a user moves the map.

-## Getting the position the user clicked
+## Getting the position that the user clicked

 If we start out with the same super simple app as in the previous guide we can start adding some interactions to it.